Vance Johnson: Post-NFL life

 During a 1996 episode of The Oprah Winfrey Show, Johnson admitted to abusing his ex-wife and other women in his life.
+Johnson has been married 9 times.
+He has seven biological children, plus two he adopted through his recent marriage to his last wife Michelle.

 Johnson owned a real estate company in Grand Junction, Colorado, and VJ's Outlaw Ribs in Parachute, Colorado, where he lived with his son, Scott.
 He was the owner of Epicurious in Grand Junction, but in November 2012 he abruptly closed it, leaving a note on the front door of the building, but offering no further explanation.
 Another son, Vaughn Edward, died from a motorcycle accident in 2007.

 Johnson achieved sobriety in 2013.
 He is currently an advocate for addiction recovery for athletes post-career.
 He is also a rehabilitation ambassador with Americas Rehab Campus in Tucson, Arizona; using his experiences to help others.

 Legacy

 In March 2019, Johnson's biography, Uncovered: Why Becoming Less Became Everything was released.
 For years he hid a serious alcohol and pill addiction that cost him everything he had.
 He recalled hitting rock bottom in the middle of a canyon in Colorado.
 Johnson was interviewed for the March 27, 2019, edition of ABC Action News.
 He has been featured on the Oprah Winfrey Show, Maury Povich Show, the NFL Network, and the Wendy Williams Show.

 Johnson was interviewed by William Slover of Pain Resource, about his struggles with addiction and chronic pain.